-- 8.1.5 The Charter Contract may be terminated by the Authority if the Authority determines that the charter school operates a high school that has a graduation rate for the immediately preceding school year that is less than 60 percent; - 8.1.5.1 For the graduating cohorts, as defined by NAC 389.0246, of 2016, 2017, and 2018 the Charter School's Charter Contract shall not be eligible for termination based on a graduation rate, as calculated by the Nevada Department of Education, below 60%.
-However, the Charter School shall be eligible for reconstitution of its governing board or appointment of a receiver if its graduation rate is below the benchmarks established by this section.
-For the graduating cohorts included in this section, judicial review of any decision to reconstitute the governing board, or appoint a receiver under this section or NRS 388A.330(1)(e) shall be limited to a review of whether the school has or has not achieved the annual graduation rate target.
-Graduation rate benchmarks: he Charter School Performance Framework for the Charter School.
+8.1.5 Pursuant to NRS 388A.330, the Charter Contract may be terminated by the Authority if the Authority determines that the charter school operates a high school that has a graduation rate for the immediately preceding school year that is less than 60 percent;

+8.1.5.1 For the graduating cohorts, as defined by NAC 389.0246, of 2016-2017 academic year, 2017-2018 academic year, and 2018-2019 academic year the Charter School's Charter Contract shall not be eligible for termination based on a graduation rate, as calculated by the Nevada Department of Education, below 60%.
+However, the Charter School shall be eligible for reconstitution of its governing board if its graduation rate is below the 2018-19 benchmark established by this section.
+Graduation rate benchmarks: the Charter School Performance Framework for the Charter School.

-Cohort 2016: 45% Cohort 2017: 52% Cohort 2018: 60%
+Academic Year Cohort 2017-18: 49% Academic Year Cohort 2018-19: 60%